The American Revolution in South Carolina

 - Capt.
 Charles Shepherd

-Berkeley County Regiment detachment - James Island Company - Lt.
+Berkeley County Regiment of Militia detachment - James Island Company - Lt.
 John Garden

 SC 2nd Brigade of Militia detachment of the following regiments and companies:

-Camden District Regiment detachment led by Capt.
+Camden District Regiment of Militia detachment led by Capt.
 John James

-Fairfield Regiment detachment led by Col. John Winn with the following four (4) known companies, led by:
+Fairfield Regiment of Militia detachment led by Col. John Winn with the following four (4) known companies, led by:

 - Capt.
 Joseph Brown